Alternate School Attendance

 Applications received on or after February 11 will be reviewed on an individual basis after staffing for the schools has been determined.
 These applications will be date stamped and prioritized in the order they are received and the eligibility criteria documented.
 An email or letter sent via USPS will be sent to the parents noting the receipt of an application and outline the procedure and timeline.

 If a student’s boundary area changes during the school year due to a family move from one attendance area to another, the student will be permitted to stay at his/her elementary or middle school for the remainder of the school year.
 The parents/guardians must complete the ASA application and provide or arrange transportation for the student to continue attending the alternate school.

-- Complete the ASA form and send it to Shannon Foreman in the district office via USPS, e-mail, fax, or drop off in person.
+- Complete the fillable ALTERNATE SCHOOL ATTENDANCE FORM, save the PDF, OR print it, then send it to the STMA District Office via e-mail, fax, or drop off in person.

 - Email: firstname.lastname@example.org

 - USPS/In-Person: 11343 50th Street NE, Albertville, MN 55301 (enter via door A)

 - Parents/guardians will receive an email or letter via USPS from the enrollment coordinator noting the receipt of the application and outlining the procedure and timeline.

 - If approved and childcare is located within the same attendance boundary of the school, the parents/guardians must contact Don’s Bus Company (763-497-2585) to arrange transportation.